 Naturally, for the most comprehensive compliance check, employing both legal and fiscal health checks will provide the most conclusive overview of a company’s status in the eyes of local authorities.

 Latin America’s corporate compliance climate

 Brazil’s company formation process takes on average 10-12 weeks once all documentation is received, for example.
 In comparison, Costa Rica’s company formation process can take just 3-5 days.
-Brazil also has a complex tax system, with three different tax boards needing to be paid throughout the year, federal, state, and municipal and payroll and VAT filings needing to be shown to the federal tax board every month.
-It’s therefore possible that any company you’re interested in incorporating as an entrepreneur may find itself behind on some compliance measures.
+Brazil also has a complex tax system, with three different tax boards needing to be paid throughout the year, federal, state, and municipal and payroll and VAT filings need to be shown to the federal tax board every month.
+It’s, therefore, possible that any company you’re interested in incorporating as an entrepreneur may find itself behind on some compliance measures.
 To protect yourself and your company, it’s important to know what to expect before you start commercial operations.